godaddy/warehouse.ai/MIGRATION.md

 Each build assets must then being properly uploaded to Warehouse using the CLI or the http API directly.

-If your app assets are the same across all your enviroments you may choose to build and upload the files only once and simply update the enviroment head when you need.
-Please note that Warehouse does not rebuild things in your behalf.
+If your app assets are the same across all your environments, you may choose to build and upload the files only once and simply update the environment head when you need.
+Please note that Warehouse does not rebuild things on your behalf per environment.

 > In the real world, you probably want to automate this using a CICD system such as Jenkins, or Github Actions.